-22 Presentation on page 42 for the reconciliation to the comparable GAAP financial measure that management uses in evaluating operating performance.
-Refer to the appendix of this presentation on page 42 for the reconciliation to the comparable GAAP financial measure and other related disclosure information.
-I O1 2014 cash cost per for a noculuse 514 per to nover-cost-or-market invertors operations.
+22 Cash cost per ton is a non-GAAP financial measure that management uses in evaluating operating performance.
+Refer to the appendix of this presentation on page 45 for the reconcilation to the comparable GAAP financial measure and other related disclosure information.
+I 201 2014 cash cost per ton evidued \$13 for the flower cost-or-market inventors adjustment.